Racer159/jackal/docs/5-zarf-tutorials/9-resource-adoption.md

 ## Conclusion

-At this point the dos-game package is managed by Zarf and will behave just like a package initially deployed with Zarf.
+At this point the dos-game package is managed by Jackal and will behave just like a package initially deployed with Jackal.